nicercode/nicercode.github.io/source/_posts/2013-03-08-nice-r-code-2013-plans.markdown

 - Code reuse and packaging
 - Code profiling and optimisation
 - Using and creating simple databases
+- Text processing
+- Numerical optimisation and algorithms
+- Simulation models (an intro only!)

 Along with the skills, we will be doing code review.
 The idea will be for a participant to meet with us immediately after one session and